 Regular training programmes are being conducted by Sarva Shiksha Abhiyan programme to all the teachers in the primary and upper primary schools.
 A module of Mid Day Meal programme addressing all aspects of the scheme is an integral part of the training programmes.
 Further, the trainings are also imparted on Mid Day Meal scheme through Edusat project of State Government.
-Medical officers from the Health Department provide in valuable inputs on preventive health care particularly the disease relating to iron deficiency, eyes, ears etc. through Edusat as well as through regular training course run by the SSA.
-One BRP is specifically trained to monitor the Mid Day Meal scheme under the SSA programme at BRP level so as to build the capacity at the grass root level.
+Medical officers from the Health Department provide invaluable inputs on preventive health care particularly the disease relating to iron deficiency, eyes, ears etc. through Edusat as well as through regular training course run by the SSA.
+One BRP is specifically trained to monitor the Mid Day Meal scheme under the SSA programme at block level so as to build the capacity at the grass root level.

-In addition, the State Government has also created the Mid Day Meal cell at the district level by appointing District Coordinators and Accountants.
-The qualification for the Accountants is that he should be B.Com(2nd Division) and minimum 5 years accounts experience.
-The basic qualification for the Assistant Block Managers is that, he should posess B.Com/BBA Degree with computer knowledge.
+In addition, the State Government has also created the Mid Day Meal cell at the district level by appointing Deputy District Education Officer (EE) and Accountants.
+The qualification for the Accountants is that he should be B.Com (2nd Division) and as district nodal officer minimum 5 years accounts experience.
+The basic qualification for the Assistant Block Managers is that, he should passes B.Co/BBA Degree with computer knowledge.

 Preparation of hygienic and wholesome meal is contingent upon the knowledge and skills of cook-cum-helpers engaged for providing meals in schools.
-As such cook-cumhelpers are the pillars of scheme, they have limited information about nutrition, cooking process, health and hygiene, preparation of raw grains and vegetables etc. Apart from this, it is very important for them to know how to handle Cooking gas.
+As such cook-cum-helpers are the pillars of scheme, they have limited information about nutrition, cooking process, health and hygiene, preparation of raw grains and vegetables etc. Apart from this, it is very important for them to know how to handle Cooking gas.

-It is essential that the workforce managing the Scheme i.e. Cook-cum-helpers must be trained.
-Following the instructions of MHRD till March.
-2018, 39318 Cook-cumhelpers have been got trained.
+It is essential that the workforce managing the Scheme i.e. Cook-cumhelpers must be trained.
+Following the instructions of MHRD all cook-cum-helpers have been got trained.

-2.16.2 Details about Modules used for training, Master Trainers, Venues etc. Cook-cum-helpers have been provided training through Hotel Management Institutes and Food Craft Institutes at District Level and further through these master trainers, training to Cook-cum-helpers have been imparted at Block Level.
-For training Cook-cum-helpers, District Level teams have been formed consisting of one home science lecturer,Assistaant Block Manager, Docter from near by Primary Health Centre and offical of Fire brigade.
-Till March, 2018, 39318 Cook-cumhelpers have been got trained.
+2.16.2 Details about Modules used for training, Master Trainers, Venues etc.

+Cook-cum-helpers have been provided training through Hotel Management Institutes and Food Craft Institutes at District Level and further through these master trainers, training to Cook-cum-helpers have been imparted at Block Level.
+For training Cook-cum-helpers, District Level teams have been formed consisting of one home science lecturer, Assistant Block Manager, Doctor from nearby primary health Centre and official of Fire brigade.
+All cook-cum-helpers have been got trained.

-Workshop on food Safety, Quality and personal hygiene for Cook-cum-helpers working under Mid Day Meal Scheme was held in District Mansa, Faridkot and Muktsar by NGO Akshaya Patra, New Delhi.
+Workshop on food Safety, Quality and personal hygiene for Cook-cumhelpers working under Mid Day Meal Scheme was held in District Mansa, Faridkot and Muktsar by NGO Akshaya Patra, New Delhi.

-- 2.16.3 Targets for the next year.
-Training to be imparted to remaining cook-cum-helpers in the next financial year. - 2.17 Management Information System at School, Block, District and State level and its details. - 2.17.1 Procedure followed for data entry into MDM-MIS Web portal
+2.16.3 Targets for the next year.

+Training regarding preparation of hygienic and wholesome meal to imparted to cook-cum-helpers in the next financial year.

+- 2.17 Management Information System at School, Block, District and State level and its details. - 2.17.1 Procedure followed for data entry into MDM-MIS Web portal

-Trainings has been imparted at the State as well as District level by the MHRD Officials and further to the Schools for entering data in the MDM-MIS Web-portal.
+Trainings has been imparted at the State as well as District level by the MHRD Officials and further to the Schools for entering data in the MDM-MIS Webportal.

-- 2.17.2 Level (State/ District/ Block/ School) at which data entry is made Data Entry in MDM-MIS is made at each level i.e. State/District/Block as well as School level. - 2.17.3 Availability of manpower for web based MIS
+2.17.2 Level (State/ District/ Block/ School) at which data entry is made

+Data Entry in MDM-MIS is made at each level i.e. State/District/Block as well as School level.

+2.17.3 Availability of manpower for web based MIS

-At District level, Coordinators along with Data Entry Operators and at the Block level, Assistant Block Members working under Mid Day Meal enter data in the MDM-MIS Web-portal along with the other work related to Mid Day Meal.
+At district level, accountants along with data entry operators and at the block level, assistant block manager working under mid-day meal enter data in the MDM-MIS Web-portal along with the other work related to mid-day meal.